My partner wants me to punch her and engage in other rough play. How can I do this for her without causing harm?

 One last thought: When people have fantasies that are difficult to fulfill safely in real life, sometimes incorporating the fantasy into dirty talk, or reading erotica on the subject, can become a part of foreplay.

 As with all the sex and kink advice I give, it comes down to good communication.
 So do what you can to discuss what both of you find sexy and hot, and feel free to get creative when it comes to enacting those fantasies.

 Written by Stella Harris

-Stella Harris is such a nerd about communication that she wrote a book about it - "Tongue Tied: Untangling Communication in Sex, Kink, and Relationships".
+Stella Harris is such a nerd about communication that she wrote a book about it - "Tongue Tied: Untangling Communication in Sex, Kink, and Relationships" and and "The Ultimate Guide to Threesomes."
 As a Certified Intimacy Educator and Sex Coach, she uses a variety of tools to guide and empower her clients and she teaches everything from pleasure anatomy, to communication skills, to kink and BDSM.
-Stella teaches at venues and conferences across the country (and Canada!) most recently appearing at ConvergeCon in Vancouver, B.C., Dark Odyssey: Surrender in San Francisco, Kinky Kollege in Chicago, and Reed College in her adopted hometown of Portland, Oregon.
-In addition to her upcoming book, Stella has been busy writing her sex column for the Willamette Week, Humptown!
+As a speaker, Stella has appeared at conferences across the US and Canada, as well as at numerous universities and across various broadcast media.

 Learn more at www.stellaharris.net or follow @stellaerotica on Twitter or @stellaharriserotica on Instagram.Full Bio